bv7dev/wgpu-lab/README.md

 - shader module class
 - pipeline class ?
 - maybe add support for more windowing library backends like SDL2 in the future

+### fuzz testing
+- generate randomized tests for creating, deleting and using various lab objects in random orders to discover undefined behaviors and interface weaknesses